morse-simulator/morse/doc/morse/dev/dev_overview.rst

 Component internal data
 _______________________

-The base :py:meth:`morse.core.object.MorseAbstractObjectClass` defines an ordered dictionary called ``local_data``.
+The base :py:meth:`morse.core.object.AbstractObject` defines an ordered dictionary called ``local_data``.
 This is the place where all sensors and actuators store the variables with the information that can eventually be share through the middleware connections.  (for example, it will contain the position for a GPS